jetXS/TDDepthAnythingRT/README.md

 7. Turn on Active par and have fun

 Note: Next time you start the project, just click on Upload Model to GPU and turn on Active par

+## Portability:
+In any other project:
+* Add the TDPyEnvManager
+* Add the requirements.txt next to your .toe file
+* Add the TDDepthAnything COMP in your project
+* On the TDPyEnvManager, click on "Create from requirements.txt"
+* ...
+Follow previous install steps, or move checkpoints folder.

 ## Acknowledgement
 Based on the following projects: